-Waldorf College AODA Prevention: Spring 2010 Biennial Review Completed by the Waldorf College AODA Task Force
+Waldorf College AODA Prevention: Spring 2012 Biennial Review Completed by the Waldorf College AODA Task Force

-I. Description of AOD Program Elements
+I. Description of AODA Program Elements

 Waldorf College emphasizes a policy enforcement and student engagement approach to alcohol and drug issues on campus.
 Waldorf College currently does not allow students to have alcohol on campus in any capacity (consumption, possession).
 This policy allows for enforcement of policy to be clear and without a vague decision making process.
-The exception to this policy is that outside groups that sponsor an event (such as a wedding or family reunion) may have alcohol at a non student/employee event provided that the AODA committee approves the conditions.
+The first exception to this policy is that outside groups that sponsor an event (such as a wedding or family reunion) may have alcohol at a non-student/employee event provided that the AODA committee approves the conditions.
+The second exception to alcohol on campus is in regard to Timberland apartments, which is an off-site managed apartment unit with upper-class students.
+All residents of this unit must be 21 years of age to possess or consume alcohol at this site.